Introduction

 Who Qualifies for an H-1B Visa?

-To qualify for an H-1B visa, applicants must have a job offer from a U.S. employer and meet specific educational and professional requirements.
-This usually means holding at least a bachelor’s degree or its equivalent in the relevant field.
-The process can be competitive, with a limited number of visas available each year.
-This scarcity adds to the unique status of H 1b holders in the job market.
+To be eligible for an H-1B visa, applicants must secure a job offer from a U.S. employer and satisfy specific educational and professional criteria.
+Generally, this entails possessing at least a bachelor’s degree or its equivalent in a relevant field.
+The qualification process can be highly competitive due to the limited number of visas issued annually, which often leads to a lottery system for applicants.
+This scarcity not only elevates the status of H-1B holders in the job market but also underscores the importance of having a robust application.
+Key factors that can enhance an applicant’s chances include:

 Benefits of H-1B Visa Holders